Faculty

 Bassem R. Haddad, MD, is a Professor of Oncology and Obstetrics and Gynecology, and a molecular cytogeneticist at Georgetown University Medical Center.
 Dr. Haddad’s laboratory research focuses on understanding the genetic aberrations and instability that occur in genetic diseases, particularly cancer.
 Dr. Haddad received his MD and Residency training in Obstetrics and Gynecology from the American University of Beirut, and completed his fellowship training in Molecular Cytogenetics at Boston University School of Medicine, Baylor College of Medicine, and the NIH.
 He is a longtime member of the Georgetown University Medical School faculty and has been involved in genetic teaching for many years.
 He directs the Medical School Medical Genetics course.
 Dr. Haddad is very interested in innovative approaches in medical education.

-Robert Jarrin, JD
+Robert Jarrin, J.D.

 Faculty, Department of Biochemistry